Lost-Outpost/Telsera/GAMEPLAY.md

 - [Improved Companions - Questline Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/22300) - Actually back out of becoming a werewolf without leaving Skjor and Aela stuck in the Underforge forever, and various other tweaks for the Companions.

 - [Skyrim on Skooma](https://www.nexusmods.com/skyrimspecialedition/mods/80975) - Tired of skooma being so boring?
 This mod turns skooma into a proper recreational substance with 69 possible scenarios, and a thousand different variations.
 Funny, yet still immersively immersive.

-- [Vittorias Alternate Wedding](https://www.nexusmods.com/skyrimspecialedition/mods/62466) - This mod allows you to attend Vittoria's Vici wedding after you destroy the Dark Brotherhood.

 - [Thieves Guild Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/33256) - A compilation of adjustments to the Thieves Guild and its related quests.
 Adds skill and radiant requirements that must be met in order to advance the Thieves Guild questline, the ability to sell Stones of Berenziah, improved shadowmarks, and much more!
 All are configurable via MCM (see Images for default settings).